 We have limited experience in determining the prices for our products that our existing and potential customers will find acceptable.
 As the market for our products matures, or as new competitors introduce new products or services that compete with ours, we may be unable to renew our agreements with existing customers or attract new customers at the prices we have historically charged.
-As a result, it is possible that future competitive dynamics in our market may require us to reduce our prices, which could have an adverse effect on our revenues, profitability and operating results.
+As a result, it is possible that future competitive dynamics in our market as well as global economic pressures may require us to reduce our prices, which could have an adverse effect on our revenues, profitability and operating results.